-The Thomas Telford Corpach Marina project has been in development for more than seven years and is now at an advanced stage of design, consenting, funding and procurement.
+The Thomas Telford Corpach Marina project has been in development for more than seven years and is now under construction.
 The layout below shows a fully sheltered, all-weather 40 berth marina and public slipway with a car-park for marina users.
 The design of the project also includes a new facilities building adjacent and to the North of the sea lock; this will house marina reception, a community coffee shop, toilets and showers.
 The photos above shows progress on the site in late July 2020.

 This marina layout shows berths for up to 45 yachts and motor vessels plus a handful of small day boats which can float in very shallow water.
 The breakwaters will have stainless steel handrails along the middle of the 4m widths with regular lighting, power and freshwater points along their lengths.
-The larger of the two breakwaters shows two yachts where the re-fuelling and sewage pump-out station will be located.
+The larger of the two breakwaters shows two yachts where sewage pump-out station will be located.

 The gangway has been designed with accessibility in mind and conforms to a maximum gradient of 12:1 for non-restricted access.